Raffa064/CodeViewer/readme.md

 - vitesse-dark
 - vitesse-light

-To use anyone, inset at the end of your url params list:
+To use anyone, insert on your url params list:

 ```
 https://raffa064.github.io/CodeViewer?&lt;Your params here&gt&theme=slack-dark;